 The Safe House

-We need your help to ensure the long-term sustainability of this incredible children’s shelter in Kawangware Slum, Kenya.
+We need your help to ensure the long-term sustainability of this incredible children’s centre in Kawangware Slum, Kenya.

-The safe house was set up by our partner, the Real Hope Youth Community Organization (RHYCO), to rescue children from homes where they were being brutally beaten and sexually assaulted during COVID-19 lockdowns.
-In less than a year, RHYCO has rescued dozens of children from their abusers.
-This safe house has been one of the most exciting and impactful projects we’ve seen.
+The safe house and drop-in centre was set up by our partner, the Real Hope Youth Community Organization (RHYCO), to rescue children from homes where they were being physically / sexually abused during COVID-19 lockdowns.
+Since COVID began, RHYCO has rescued many children from their abusers.
+This safe house and community drop-in centre has been one of the most exciting and impactful projects we’ve seen.

 We’re now turning to you, our most influential supporters, to help us secure property ownership so RHYCO can continue to transform lives.